BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: The BPS (Lie) algebra for 2-Calabi--Yau categories -- Proof of Theorem

 Recall from \S\ref{subsection:theCoHA} the stack of strictly semi-nilpotent representations of $\Pi_Q$, $\FM_{\Pi_Q}^{\SSN}$.
 The absolute cohomological Hall algebra of the category of strictly semi-nilpotent representations of $Q$ is

 and has been defined and studied in \cite{schiffmann2020cohomological}.

 We let $\HO^0\!\SA_{\Pi_Q}^{\SSN,\psi}$ be the \emph{degree zero strictly semi-nilpotent cohomological Hall algebra}.
 It has a combinatorial basis given by fundamental classes of irreducible components of $\mathfrak{M}_{\Pi_Q}^{\SSN}$, $[\mathfrak{M}^{\SSN}_{\Pi_Q,\dd,c}]$.
-This algebra is identified with the enveloping algebra of the Borcherds--Bozec Lie algebra.
-This is a result proven in detail in \cite[Theorem 1.3]{hennecart2022geometric}.
+This algebra is identified with the enveloping algebra of the (positive half of the) Borcherds--Bozec Lie algebra.
+This is a result proven in detail in \cite[Theorem 1.3]{hennecart2022geometric}:

 \begin{theorem} There is an isomorphism of algebras

 sending the generator $e_{(i',n)}$ to $[\mathfrak{M}^{\SSN}_{n1_{i'},(n)}]$, where $\FM_{n1_{i'},(n)}^{\SSN}$ is the closed substack of $\FM_{\Pi_Q}$ of $n1_{i'}$-dimensional representations for which the arrows of $Q_1^{*}$ act by $0$.